comnoco/vault-plugin-auth-ory/README.md

-# Ory Kratos + Keto Auth Method Plugin for HashiCorp Vault
+# Ory Kratos + Keto Auth Plugin for HashiCorp Vault

 This repository contains code for a HashiCorp Vault Auth Plugin that authenticates with Ory Kratos and Keto APIs.